tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Deploying Your Application.md

 ## Introduction

-With OpenXTalk, it is easy to deploy your application to anyone.
+With XTalk, it is easy to deploy your application to anyone.

 Using the standalone building capability you can create a native application for each operating system you want to support.
 Users